 A Castle Road trip is also exciting for children.
 In the castles and palaces as well as in the member-cities there is a lot to experience for the young visitors.
 Where there are special guided tours and programmes for children, theatres for children and even a knight's playground, we have put together for you here.

 The "green side" of Mannheim is particularly evident in the city's public parks.
-Playgrounds, animal enclosures, trampolines, but also theme gardens, concerts and quiet zones - the whole family feels at home in Luisenpark Park.
+Playgrounds, animal enclosures, trampolines, but also theme gardens, concerts and quiet zones - the whole family feels at home in Luisenpark.
 The wide range of offers and leisure activities offers enough for a whole day in the countryside.
 The lower part of the park is accessible free of charge, the upper part costs admission.
+Further information

 On two floors, children will find a wide range of play and participation stations on a wide variety of themes in this museum.
 Here they can try out, explore and do research as they wish.
 Sometimes the focus is on people's lives 100 years ago, sometimes on nature.
 In addition, there are changing special exhibitions.